What is nail psoriasis?

 - Association with psoriatic arthritis and metabolic syndrome

 How is nail psoriasis diagnosed?

-A biopsy of the proximal nail matrix is occasionally needed to confirm the diagnosis of nail psoriasis, particularly if dystrophy affects a single nail and a tumour is a possible explanation.
-The biopsy can lead to permanent nail deformity.
+A proximal nail matrix biopsy is occasionally needed to confirm the diagnosis of nail psoriasis, particularly in the absence of signs of psoriasis elsewhere or where only a single nail is affected and a tumour cannot be excluded by other means.
+Biopsy can lead to permanent nail deformity.

 What is the treatment for nail psoriasis?

 - Minimise nail trauma, keep affected nails short

 - Treat associated onychomycosis first for at least three months